hy1984427/appium/migrate_android_script_into_cucumber_features/execute_test.md

 # Execute test

+First of all, we need to start Android emulator.

-In the "Terminal", we need to strat `appium` first, and then go to the iOS Cucumber folder, then run `cucumber` to run "mms.feature".
+And in the "Terminal", we need to strat `appium` first, then go to the Android Cucumber folder, and run `cucumber` to execute "mms.feature".

 And we will get the tests all "Pass":